 There’s also the possibility of seeking a sponsor to cover the sign-up/game license costs, in exchange for promotion in your IT room or Twitch channel for example, or on your team jerseys.

 Q: What about if we’re an Alternative Provision (AP) school?

-A: One supplier is working with the British Esports Association to help supply systems to AP schools, allowing them to take part in the Championships.
+A: A few suppliers worked with the British Esports Association in the past to help supply systems to AP schools, allowing them to take part in the Championships.
 AP schools teach young people who, for a variety of possible reasons, are not in mainstream education.
 This could be for socio-emotional or mental health reasons, physical or mental disabilities or through behaviour which has led to permanent exclusion.

-More details on a separate AP schools tournament coming soon.
+More details on a separate AP schools tournament are coming soon.

 Contact us for more info: email@example.com